getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 - Remove `builddeps`.
 This package has no build dependencies beyond the ones already available for every package (the `system.devel` packages).
 - The `setup` step is not required, remove it.
 - In the `install` key, we can't use the `%make_install` macro for this package.
 The files are installed in their correct locations individually.
+    - The `%install_file` macro installs a file to a target location with the correct permissions.
+    - The `%install_bin` macro installs the binary to the binary directory with the correct permissions.

 After updating the file, it will now look like: